PMP Certification Roadmap for Beginners (2026 Edition)

 Before diving into study materials, you need to confirm you meet PMI's eligibility criteria.
 The requirements are structured around two educational pathways, and most candidates find they qualify under one of them.

-If you hold a four-year bachelor's degree, you need 36 months of project management experience leading projects within the past eight years.
+If you hold a four-year bachelor's degree, you need 36 months of project management experience leading projects within the past ten years.
 These 36 months don't need to be consecutive, and they can include project work from any industry or methodology.
 You'll also need 35 contact hours of formal project management education before you can sit for the exam.

-For candidates without a four-year degree, PMI requires 60 months of project management experience within the past eight years, plus the same 35 contact hours of education.
+For candidates without a four-year degree, PMI requires 60 months of project management experience within the past ten years, plus the same 35 contact hours of education.
 High school diplomas, associate degrees, and global equivalents all qualify for this pathway.

 Here's what many beginners overlook: your project management experience doesn't require a "project manager" title on your business card.
 If you've led initiatives, managed teams, delivered outcomes, or coordinated cross-functional work, that experience likely counts.
 The key is demonstrating you've applied project management processes—initiating, planning, executing, monitoring, and closing projects.